-This is a question I get asked very often ‘How do I recover from anxiety and is it possible?
+There is a question I get asked very often and that is ‘How do I recover from anxiety and is it possible?’
 The answer is a definite yes.
-I have lost count of the number of people who have gone on to fully recover.
+I have lost count of the number of people who have gone on to fully recover from anxiety.
 All it takes is a little patience and a true understanding, not only of what creates these anxious feelings, but also what keeps you in the cycle.

 I was one of those people who went through anxiety attacks for so long that I thought I would just have to live with it.
-I had tried so many treatments and began to give up all hope.
+I had tried so many different treatments and began to give up all hope.
 Luckily, I persevered and decided to go away and find my own answers.
 For once I stopped throwing money at all these miracle cures and decided to educate myself as much as possible on the subject.
-I was tired of being pushed from one doctor to another.
+I was tired of talking to therapists and counsellors who promised so much, yet delivered so little.
+I was fed up of being pushed from one doctor to another.
 I no longer wanted another prescription to try and make my anxiety just go away; I just wanted proper answers.

 What I found was someone who was knowledgeable on the subject and was able to not only help me move forward, but also point me in the right direction with my own studies.
 I was then able to lead myself back to recovery from anxiety in the right way.
-The one thing I did learn was that the best knowledge comes from going through it and coming out the other side.
+The most important thing I did learn, was that the most helpful knowledge comes from going through it and coming out the other side.
 The only people I have ever respected on the subject all went through it and came out the other side.
 There is no better education.

-The knowledge I gained helped me to not only understand what was wrong with me, but also to understand what was holding me back and keeping me in the cycle of anxiety.
-Once I understood why I felt like I did, then the whole battle with myself fell away.
+The knowledge I gained, helped me to not only understand what was wrong with me, but also to understand what was holding me back and keeping me in the cycle of anxiety.
+Once I understood why I felt like I did, then the whole battle with started to fall away.
 This gave my mind and body the space and freedom it needed to heal itself.
 There was also no more need for the constant running around in my mind, trying to figure it all out.
 This gave my over worked mind a break, which in turn helped it to regain its clarity and I was able to think more clearly.
-It also stopped the worry cycle as I now knew why I felt the way I did.

 Recovery also came because, for once, I trusted in my own mind and body to repair itself, I stopped trying to do it myself.
 I also stopped looking for that outside miracle cure or that magic pill that would make it all go away.
 I gave my body as much time and space as it needed to recover.
 This is the way to recover.
 Through my years of helping people, I have yet to meet someone who recovered overnight or in a week.

 This is why I wrote the book ‘At Last a Life’ so as to give people a far better understanding of their condition.
 Just explaining a certain symptom can take away so much fear and worry.
 I get some lovely emails thanking me for writing the book.
-So many people say they feel able to cope so much better after reading it, but a lot come after a while when they have taken that step back and are now beginning to see real progress.
+So many people say they feel able to cope so much better after reading it and many message me a few months later to excitedly tell me how much progress they have made.

 The Stigma of Anxiety

 Recovery finally comes through a shift in attitude, mainly through knowledge.
 Once you understand why you feel like you do, you are no longer bewildered and thrown by how you feel.
 There is no longer a need to worry and investigate your symptoms.
 This in turn gives your mind and body the break it needs.
-I can honestly say I could feel all my symptoms again tomorrow and, although they would be unpleasant, I would just carry on with my day.
-I would not investigate or worry about them.
+I can honestly say I could feel all my symptoms again tomorrow and, although they would be unpleasant, I would just carry on with my day with them alongside me.
+I would not attempt to fight or suppress them.
 There would be no deep thinking, no trying to figure them out, no trying to change my experience, no fighting or acting my way through the day and no going over and over how I felt, questioning everything all day – basically, all the things I once did that kept me in the cycle of anxiety.

-To finish, I would like to tell each and every one of you that you can recover.
-We are all built the same way and we all heal the same as long as we know what we need to do to heal.
-I spent so many years doing everything I should not have done.
+To finish, I would like to tell each and every one of you that you can recover, if anyone tells you otherwise, then trust me they have no clue about the subject and are just regurgitating what they have read elsewhere.
+We are all built the same way and we all heal the same, as long as we know what we need to do to heal recovery is there for everyone.
+I spent so many years doing everything I should not have done and this was the only reason I stayed stuck for so long.
 It was only when I did the opposite that massive changes started to take place.

-Don’t be tempted by any claims to cure you overnight.
+And don’t be tempted by any claims to cure you overnight.
 These people are usually just there to take you money fast.
-I should know, I threw enough money at them.
-If this instant cure existed then the whole world would know about it and doctors’ surgeries would no longer put it as their number one complaint.
+I should know, I threw enough money at them and I have come across so many horror stories in my line of work.
+If this instant cure existed then the whole world would know about it and doctors’ surgeries would be half empty, if it truly was out there, then trust me you wouldn’t have to keep searching for it.
 Recovery comes through knowledge and patience; these two things will get you to the place you want to be.
-Your body is waiting and waiting to recover, believe me, all you feel are surface symptoms, the true person is just buried underneath them waiting to resurface.
-Through a true understanding of the process, once you step out of the way, your mind and body will do the rest.
+Your body and mind is waiting and wanting to recover, believe me, it keeps trying to, but through a lack of understanding we allow it to do so.